IASIL Bibliography for 2022

-- Items on Irish-related work by English writers such as Edmund Spenser, Anthony Trollope, William Makepeace Thackeray, Matthew Arnold vel sim. are also welcome.
+- Items on Irish-related work by non-Irish Anglophone writers such as Edmund Spenser, Anthony Trollope, William Makepeace Thackeray, Matthew Arnold vel sim. are also welcome.
 Rather than being listed under the writer’s name in the ‘Individual Authors’ section, these should be included in subsection (e) in ‘General Studies’.

-- On book reviews: please only include extensive reviews (2,500+ words) which develop larger arguments.
+- With regard to book reviews, please only include extensive reviews (2,500+ words) that develop larger arguments.

 - Any items missed in previous years can be included.
 Just provide the year of publication if not 2022.

-- Do not include articles listed in a previous IASIL Bibliography unless they have been reprinted in another journal or book.
+- Do not include articles already listed in a previous IASIL Bibliography unless they have been reprinted in another journal or book.
 In such cases, please also include previous publication details.

 - Do not include reprints of books or the publication of paperback editions, unless material has been added, such as a new introduction.
 Use the copyright date to decide whether or not to include a book.

-- If in doubt about whether an item should be listed, include it anyway but highlight it, so I can make an editorial decision.
+- If in doubt whether an item should be listed, include it anyway but highlight it, so I can make an editorial decision.

-- When compiling your list, please follow the master format by arranging items under the varying subsections of ‘General Studies’, where appropriate, and then under ‘Individual Authors’, rather than alphabetically throughout the whole list.
-This will make it easier for me to incorporate your items to the master list.
+- When compiling your list, please follow the master format by arranging items under the various subsections of ‘General Studies’ as applicable, and then under ‘Individual Authors’, rather than as a single alphabetical list.

 - Proofread all items carefully: check author’s name, title of article or book, publication details.
 Take care particularly with diacritical marks.
 I won’t be able to double-check every entry, so what I receive from you will end up in the published list.
-If I have queries about anything in your returns, I will get in touch.
+If I have queries about anything in your submission, I will get in touch.